 Is it really called „Unzip Tool“?
-Or rather archive program?
+Or rather (un-)archive software?
 Anyway, I guess you’re already aware of what I’m referring to.
 Since Mac OS X doesn’t provide the capability of extracting (or creating) certain archive types like rar or 7zip, you’d really need some third-party software for that.

-*Just to make it complete: Microsoft is also offering lots of advantages for students.
-My school is for example giving out DreamSpark licenses to every student.
-That lets us download Microsoft Operating Systems and other Microsoft software for free (even new Windows preview versions or the clunky Visual Studio).
+Just to complete the list: Microsoft is also offering lots of advantages for students.
+My school is for example giving out Microsoft Imagine (formerly DreamSpark) licenses to every student.
+That lets us download Microsoft Operating Systems and other Microsoft software for free (even new Windows preview versions or the Visual Studio IDE).